Special Announcement For Students Admitted for Fall 2022:

 While graduating in 4 semesters is encouraged, many of our junior transfer students find it necessary to petition for a fifth semester at UC Berkeley because they are unable to complete all of their engineering lower division requirements at their junior college.
-Transfer students who have taken a full-load (at least 12 units) of course work but find that they are unable to graduate at the end of 4 semesters may petition for approval for an additional semester to complete their degree - be sure to tell your ESS Advisor if you wish the extra semester.
+Transfer students are granted an additional semester to complete their degree - be sure to tell your ESS Advisor if you wish the extra semester.

 See sample four semester course plan for transfer students.

 If I am unable to attend the semester for which I am admitted, will Berkeley defer my admission to a later term?

 No. Admission is valid only for the term in which you are admitted.
 If you wish to attend Berkeley in a future term, you must reapply without an admission guarantee.
 You will compete with all applicants who apply for the same term.